News — March 13, 2018

 The Summer Camp for HIV Infected Adolescents and Youth is a project developed by MUJHU Young Generation Alive (YGA) that seeks to support Ugandans affected by HIV/AIDS.
 With its funding, MUJHU YGA led a 3-day summer camp on 12–15 December 2017 at Kavumba recreation center in Wakiso district where different sessions, activities and games were conducted for 36 young campers who are living with HIV/AIDS.
 The main goal of the summer camp was to use team building activities and workshops to help educate and counsel these campers on how to positively live with their disease.
 Through this initiative, they also trained and provided professional guidance to the campers and their peers, educating them on how to use the proper medications and prevent transmission.
 Although the summer camp is over, their next step is to conduct a follow-up to analyze the remission rates of these campers.

-Young Women for Good Governance by Impact Change
+Young Women for Good Governance by Impart Change

 Are you creating similar positive change in your community?
 Are you a youth-led organization advancing the Global Goals for Sustainable Development through a grassroots project?